Le Vélo: The Dreyfus affair

 The Dreyfus affair split French opinion at the turn of the 20th century, causing passionate and physical arguments.
 Pierre Giffard, the Director of Le Velo, was a 'left-wing' 'Dreyfusard' while many of the manufacturers who funded the advertisements were anti-Dreyfusards, especially the Comte Jules-Albert de Dion, owner of the De Dion-Bouton car works.
-The comte was arrested and spent 15 days in gaol after a melee at the Auteuil horse-race course in 1899, because he had struck the President of France (Émile Loubet) over the head with a walking stick.
+The comte was arrested and spent 15 days in jail after a melee at the Auteuil horse-race course in 1899, because he had struck the President of France (Émile Loubet) over the head with a walking stick.
 Giffard's tone of reporting this led to a group of 'anti-Dreyfusards' including de Dion, Adolphe Clément and Édouard Michelin to withdraw advertising.
 Subsequently, in 1900, they entrusted Henri Desgrange (editor of Paris-Velo or Le Petit Velo) to create the L'Auto-Velo in direct competition to Le Vélo.
 The deliberate similarity of the names triggered a court case by Le Vélo for infringement of title, which it duly won on January 16, 1903 and thus L'Auto was renamed.

 There are slightly varying reports about the reason for the breakaway of L'Auto.
 Either the advertisers withdrew their custom whilst planning a paper of their own, or an alternative version has it that Giffard banished them.
 Either way, Le Vélo was directly involved in a 'circulation war' that only one side could win.

 Advent of the Tour de France and the demise of Le Vélo

 Le Vélo had always achieved good circulation boosts from the cycle races it sponsored, including the second edition of the 1200 km Paris–Brest–Paris in 1901, as well as the yearly Bordeaux–Paris and Paris–Roubaix one-day classics.

 By 1903, in a bid to stem falling circulation, L'Auto launched the initial Tour de France, and the success of the race boosted its circulation, to the detriment of Le Velo.

-In 1904 Le Vélo ceased its activities and L'Auto eventually transmogrified into L'Équipe in 1944.
+In 1904 Le Vélo ceased its activities and collaborationist L'Auto eventually transmogrified into L'Équipe in 1944.